h12w/gspec/DESIGN.md

 implement concurrency at this stage (RSpec does not support concurrency itself).

 ####Shared test (Table driven style)
-Sometimes test logic is shared between test cases but setup code varies.
-The test context and expected result can be organized in a table, known as table driven tests.
+Sometimes both setup/teardown and test logic can be shared between test cases.
+The differences between test cases can be represented with data and organized in a table, and table-driven tests can be applied.

 GSpec should also support table driven tests, allowing table driven tests to be embedded in BDD style test group, or vice versa.

 ###Nested Test Group
-Most of the test cases do not share a test context, but when they do, the context should be setup (teardown) before (after) each test to isolate test cases from each other.
+When a testing context is shared between test cases, the context should be setup (teardown) before (after) each test to isolate test cases from each other.

 Nested test group is a tree structure.
 Each leaf represents a test case and the path from the root node to the leaf represents the setup sequence of the test